jeremiasz-szczecina/semantic-navigation/README.md

 I continued my research (also in terms of ease of implementation for newbies) and stomped on [this](https://github.com/baudcode/tf-semantic-segmentation) library.
 It provides already configured various models, so you don't have to invent the wheel once again.
 I decided to use ERFNet model from this repo on my dataset and see where it goes.

 ### Preparing dataset
 Unfortunately, there weren't any public datasets that could be useful for me, so I had to create my own.
 To make this, I had to carry out a series of recordings from driving LabBot around our laboratory (steering by gamepad) and save camera footage to rosbag files.
 From this moment there's only dirty work left: watching gathered videos, making screenshots, creating some simple python scripts to trim these images, and using CVAT to mark free space on each of them.
 So far I have total of 300 images - need to augment them somehow and probably do more recordings as it's still too small dataset.
+Sample image (left) and ground truth (right).
+((obraz))

+### Results

+### Plans for the future

 1. [Deep Learning based Background Subtraction: A Systematic Survey](https://www.researchgate.net/publication/341049745_Deep_Learning_based_Background_Subtraction_A_Systematic_Survey/link/5f040841299bf1881607d9a5/download)
 2. [Where to drive: free space detection with one fisheye camera](https://arxiv.org/abs/2011.05822)